philippstucki/gulp-render-nunjucks/README.md

 This plugin renders text content to HTML using templates with support for custom filters and tags.

+**Please note: This plugin is currently not available on NPM as it is not fulfilling all requirements of the gulp plugin guidelines!
+This will change in the future, but I won't submit it there until I added tests and support for streams.**

 While it should work for many scenarios, it's decent element if you want to convert Markdown files to HTML.

 By using [gulp-front-matter](), [gulp-markdown]() and this plugin in a single task, you get a basic static page generator.